aarsonline/aarsonline.github.io/class2/phe5/README.md

 ## Clinical significance

-Biallelic recessive variants in the human gene FARS2 encoding the mitochondrial PheRS cause the brain disease Alpers encephalopathy (firstly described in Shamseldin et al. 2012).
+Biallelic recessive variants (homozygous and compound heterozygous) in the human gene FARS2 encoding the mitochondrial PheRS cause the brain disease Alpers encephalopathy (firstly described in Shamseldin et al. 2012).
+The exhaustive list of disease-causing variants of FARS2 (including location of the sequence and structure, the conservation of the affected residues, and the related references) can be found [here](http://misynpat.org/misynpat/PageMaker.rvt?name=FARS2).
+Mutations have been mapped to all domains of the mt-PheRS except the N-terminal mitochondrial targeting sequence.